joshgerdes/jekyll-uno/_drafts/turn-on-a-azure-virtual-machine-using-azure-automation.md

 5. Click on '**Try it out**
 6. **Copy** the **API key**
 7. ![Abstract API - API Key](/uploads/abstractapi_key.png "Abstract API - API Key")
+8. Copy the API key, as we will need it for the next steps.

 ##### Import Runbook